 Can we as parents afford to compromise any more on the quality of education our children receive?
 The nation has already witnessed several blows, most significantly, of the nationalisation move in the Bhutto era.
 How much more of experiments, tussles and uncertainty will we have to face before we have a reliable educational system in our country?

 I would like a fair system of fees regulation which ensures a reasonable increase in tuition fees, but not at the cost of the quality of education being provided to my children, worst, at the fear of the school itself being shut down.

 Fee regulation and monitoring of schools are features which should have been applied long ago.
 There’s still time now, but not in an arbitrary way.
 The mutual consent of the state, private school owners and parents need to be consolidated in order to pave way for a progressive system.
 Standardised education goals should be applied to all schools, whether public or private, to bring uniformity in the country.
 Most importantly, the quality of education and facilities provided at state run schools must be worked on and raised on an urgent basis.

 A new education policy is to be launched soon, as said by Minister for Federal Education Shafqat Mehmood.
 One hopes that it adequately addresses the state’s responsibility of the provision of this basic constitutional right, and manages to bring a harmonious working relation among all stake holders through dialogue.
 This entails the future of our nation.
 It cannot be compromised.

-ISLAMABAD: Federal Minister for Information and Broadcasting Fawad Ahmed Chaudhry on Thursday said that Saudi Arabia will be the third member of the…
+ISLAMABAD: Minister for Information and Broadcasting Fawad Chaudhry on Friday said that the visit of Saudi Crown Prince Muhammad bin Salman…